 A. Have the barrel of your tumbler open and nearby.
 Place the glass to be broken in one heavy plastic bag, then place that bag into another heavy plastic bag.
-Put on goggles and gloves and place bagged object in cardboard box.
+Put on goggles and gloves and place the bagged object in a cardboard box.

 B. With goggles on, use the flat side of the hammer to strike the object until it breaks.
 Continue striking the large pieces until the pieces are somewhat uniform in the size range you desire for your sea glass products.

 C. Carefully, with gloved hands, dump the contents of the plastic bags into your colander or egg basket.
 Tiny shards of glass will fall through the colander leaving the big chunks behind.
 (When I do this part, I work over box placed within a double-bagged trash can in my garage, to minimize cleanup) Gently shake the basket of glass till the small shards are removed, then with gloved hands manually move the larger chunks of glass into the barrel of the rock tumbler.